 For this round up, we focused on shows that are produced primarily as a podcast, rather than many of the jazz radio stations around the world which offer up their shows on podcast platforms too.

-Of course, there are many other great ones out there, so don’t hesitate to head to your podcasting platform or choice, hit ‘search’ for and let us know your favourites in the comments section below.
+Of course, there are many other great ones out there, so don’t hesitate to head to your podcasting platform or choice, hit ‘search’ for jazz and let us know your favourites in the comments section below.

 The Third Story

 The Third Story podcast focuses on long-form interviews with musicians and creatives, narrowing down their stories of discovery, ambition, risk, and reward.

 The weekly podcast was started in 2014 and is hosted by New York-based musician and producer Leo Sidran.

 There are over 200 episodes available on their website, all focused on showcasing the moving and compelling stories of creatives.

 The podcast has a clear vision to inspire us on our own creative journeys, and so this podcast is best suited to the aspiring [jazz] musician.

 Check them out here: third-story.com/

 The Everything Saxophone Podcast offers saxophone players, teachers, and saxophone enthusiasts candid, informative conversations with saxophone performers of all genres, saxophone teachers, and industry leaders from all over the world.